-This article is made to be used by IT departments and Superusers.
+This article has been created for : IT departments and Superusers.

 Security Assertion Markup Language (SAML) is an open-standard data format for exchanging authentication and authorization data between parties: authentication between an identity provider IdP (client) and a service provider SP (Borealis).
 This standard process makes it possible to log users into applications based on sessions in another context.